SatisfyDevelop/remote-pay-cloud-BETA/README.md

+# ** Final Version of BETA. **

+## Version 1.0.0 of the Clover SDK for Javascript Integration which replaces this is a library only, unlike the BETA version which has been the repository for the library, as well as the examples of usage.
+It introduces a more standard versioning, as well as usage of more standard javascript constructs, structure and directives.
+It also introduces hosting on NPM of the library.
+---

 Clover Cloud Web Socket Connection Web Application
 ====================================================
 The purpose of this repository is to illustrate the communication of your web application to [Clover Mini](https://www.clover.com/pos-hardware/mini) to allow a merchant's customers to make payments: credit, debit, EMV contact and contactless (including Apple Pay), EBT, and more.
 This serves as a starting point for the JS SDK protocol integration library.
 Learn more about Clover integrations at [clover.com/integrations](https://www.clover.com/integrations).